Who is eligible to apply?

 What is the Engaged Cities Summit?

-The Engaged Cities Summit is an annual convening attended by mayors, senior officials, funders, and other national leaders to showcase and learn about successful strategies that engage citizens.
+The Engaged Cities Summit is an annual convening attended by mayors, senior officials, funders, and other national leaders to showcase and learn about successful strategies that engage citizens to solve problems.

 Where and when will the Engaged Cities Summit be held?